dlsucomet/MLResources/MLReferenceList.md

 *Managed by the DLSU Machine Learning Group*

+# Courses
+A list of short-courses and lecture video series that I highly recommend.

-## Mathematical Background for Machine Learning
+## Mathematics for Machine Learning
 * [(CMU 10-606) Mathematical Background for Machine Learning](https://www.youtube.com/playlist?list=PL7y-1rk2cCsAqRtWoZ95z-GMcecVG5mzA) - Teaches the mathematical foundations needed to explore Machine Learning as a discipline of study.
 Highly recommended for people who want to get into ML.
 While previous experience on the subjects are helpful, they are not thoroughly required. ***Prerequisite: Previous Statistics/Calculus/Linear Algebra would be helpful.
 ST-STAT/MODESTA, CCSCAL1, CCSCAL2, and ADVDISC would be great, but not hard required.***

 * [(CMU 10-705) Intermediate Statistics](http://www.stat.cmu.edu/~larry/=stat705/) - Works well as a good intermediate statistics and probability course, and deals mostly with theoretical statics.
 Includes topics like bayesian inference, bootstrapping, nonparametric testing, etc. Roughly equal to an ADVSTAT class. ***Prerequisite: Basic Statistics and Probability.
 ST-STAT/MODESTA should suffice.***